sslhound/svger/README.md

     Options:
-      -h,--help                   Print this help message and exit --listen TEXT=0.0.0.0:5003 (Env:LISTEN)
+      -h,--help                   Print this help message and exit --listen TEXT=0.0.0.0 (Env:LISTEN)
                                   Listen on a specific interface and port.
+      --port INT=5003 (Env:PORT)  Listen on a specific port.
       --environment TEXT=development (Env:ENVIRONMENT)
                                   The environment.
       --max-size INT=1048576 (Env:MAX_SIZE)
                                   The max SVG size to process.

-The `listen` option defaults to "0.0.0.0:5003" and can be set with the `LISTEN` environment variable.
+The `listen` option defaults to "0.0.0.0" and can be set with the `LISTEN` environment variable.

+The `port` option defaults to "5003" and can be set with the `PORT` environment variable.

 The `environment` option defaults to "development" and can be set with the `ENVIRONMENT` environment variable.
 Setting this to "production" will disable the "DEBUG" log level.